 4. Prefer .com

-.com extension domains are traditional yet the most preferred ones.
+.com domains are traditional yet the most preferred ones.
 They’re memorable and can make your business appear credible.

-The important fact is that the human mind tends to append .com to the blog name subconsciously.
+Given its history, the proven fact is that the human mind tends to append .com to the blog name subconsciously.

 Did you observe most keypads of mobiles and computers have a .com key?
 That’s because it is a popular and highly used extension.

 But hey, other TLDs work just fine too, you don’t have to be stressed looking out for your desired domain.
 For example, Moss Clement runs a super successful online business with a .biz extension, Mossmedia.biz.